WebAssembly/tool-conventions/Signatures.md

 1. Verify the presence of the header, extract the specification version, the hash function to use and the signatures.
 2. Check that at least one of the signatures is valid for `hashes`.
 If not, return an error and stop.
-3. Split `hashes` (included in the signature) into `h1 … hn`
+3. Split `hashes` (included in the signature) into `h1 … hm` with `m` being the last section to verify.
-4. Read the module, computing the hash of every `(pi, di)` tuple to verify, immediately returning an error if the output doesn't match `hi`
+4. Read the module, computing the hash of the `(pi, di)` tuples to verify, immediately returning an error if the output doesn't match `hi`.
 5. Return an error if the number of the number of hashes doesn't match the number of parts to verify.
-6. Verify that the signature is valid for `hashes`.

 Notes: